 Turn your wish list into a reality!
 Make an official Amazon list of the items you hope will go on extreme sale for Prime Day.
 If these items go on sale, you will be notified through an Amazon app push notification.
 Score!

-5. Use Your Alexa for early shopping, $10 off, and exclusive deals
+5. Use Your Alexa for early shopping and exclusive deals

-The Prime Day deals will start being revealed at amazon.com/primeday on the evening of July 9 — 24 hours before they are live.
+The Prime Day deals will start being revealed at amazon.com/primeday a day or two before the event begins.
 New deals start as often as every five minutes for 30 hours straight.

 7. If you miss a deal, join the waitlist